-After so many cancellations of events after the crisis, many organizations decided to find ways to make it up for the lack of events.
+After so many cancellations of events during the pandemic, many organizations decided to find ways to make it up for the lack of events.
 From livestreams to mixed events, it has been on a lot of organizations’ minds to keep customers engaged and keep the artists feeling motivated.

 A great example of customer engagement is from the Berlin Konzerthaus.
 For Mother’s Day, the Konzerthaus held a telephone campaign that was titled “We Miss You”, which involved calling long-standing subscribers to the Konzerthausorchester Berlin and giving them an experience they would never forget.

 The subscribers were reached via postcard a week before Mother’s Day, to ensure that they knew they would receive the special phone call.
 The text on the postcard read:

 We miss making music for you live in our beautiful concert hall.
 Exclusively for you as a premium customer and as a thank you for your loyalty, we would like to shorten the waiting time until the next concert.
 The musicians of our orchestra bring a little live music to your home: On May 10, 2020 (Mother’s Day), with a little luck, your phone will ring and you can enjoy a small private concert.

 • Write us an email with your name, your telephone number and the instrument of your choice to firstname.lastname@example.org